My Grade 2/3 French Immersion Morning Work Routine

 In my class, students have a task each morning.
 You might call it a bell ringer, morning tub, morning task…basically it’s their first job after their shoes.

-We practice a lot at the beginning so that it becomes routine and means I don’t have to worry about them for the first 30 minutes.
-This is important as I may need to speak to a parent at the door, speak to students privately, sort out issues etc. This also gives me time where they’re fairly independent so that I can read with students.
+Having this be independent with very little Madame involvement is important as I may need to speak to a parent at the door, speak to students privately, sort out issues etc. This also gives me time where they’re fairly independent so that I can read with students.

-I read individually with studernts, not in groups, so I don’t have dedicated “reading” time in my schedule.
+I read individually with students, not in groups, so I don’t have dedicated “reading” time in my schedule.
 This means I am constantly pulling students so if I can get a few done first thing, I’m already off to a good start.
-Want to learn more about my system?
+Want to learn more about my reading system?
 Click here!

 Organization & storage